AvitalHoyzer/Wonderland-CTF-Reverse-Engineering/static_analysis_writeup.md

 Level 2
 ---
 ## 1. Introduction & Initial Analysis
-Upon passing the initial level, the execution flow triggers the following terminal challenge:
+After passing the first level, the program prints the following message on the screen:
 > *"You know what?
 That was too easy. \*Now\* tell me the second password."*

-The binary halts to await user input, which is subsequently stored inside a local stack buffer designated as `Buffer`.
+The application stops and waits for user input, which is saved inside a local memory buffer called `Buffer`.

 ---
 ## 2. Assembly Code Analysis & Reverse Engineering
-Within the core processing block (`loc_401380`), the following assembly sequence is responsible for mutating the input string:
+Inside the main processing block (`loc_401380`), the following assembly sequence handles changing the input string:

 ```assembly
 mov     eax, [ebp+var_4]